mtkhs/mosla/README.md

-# Mosla: Slack Bot program by Python
+# Mosla: Slack Bot program

 * Written by Python.
 * Easy to create your plugin with Python.